 You can also help a submissive dog by playing puppy games with him.

-Help him to understand what you need from him and reward him enthusiastically when he gets it right.
+Help him understand what you need and reward him enthusiastically when he gets it right.

-By giving your puppy lots of encouragement and enthusiastic praise, you will be raising his confidence, which will help a submissive puppy come out of his shell.
+Giving your puppy lots of encouragement and enthusiastic praise will raise his confidence, which will help a submissive puppy come out of his shell.

 Dog temperament is all about your dog's nature, his disposition.
 In short, his personality.

-Your dog's temperament, no matter whether it is assertive, neutral, or submissive, will influence your pet's behaviour.
+Your dog's temperament, whether assertive, neutral, or submissive, will influence your pet's behaviour.
 It will affect how the dog reacts towards humans and other dogs.